 Fireplace Buying Guide

-A fireplace is the focal point of the living room, making the fire itself the most important purchase of the room.
 A fire should be stylish, efficient and economical.
 There are several options available to you for choosing a new fire, each with their own uses and applications.

 A commonly asked question about fires is ‘Which type of fire is the safest?’ – the short answer is both Gas Fires and Electric Fires are totally safe providing that the fire has been installed and maintained correctly.
 With a Gas Fire it is important to (a) have it installed by a Gas Safe Registered Engineer (b) have it serviced once a year and (c) install a carbon monoxide alarm to detect any possible leaks.
-With an Electric Fire a Gas Safe Registered Engineer is not required to install the fire but you should ensure that you have followed the installation instructions correctly.
-For further information we recommend that you contact the manufacturer.
+With an Electric Fire, a Gas Safe Registered Engineer is not required to install the fire but you should ensure that you have followed the installation instructions correctly.
+For further information, we recommend that you contact the manufacturer.

 Gas Fires are fuelled by natural gas so they are on average more economical than Electric Fires.
 Gas Fires are easy to maintain when compared to wood or coal fires, as there are no ashes or soot to clean up, nor is there a need to load and stockpile wood.
 Modern Gas Fires are safer for the home as they do not produce smoke or soot, this makes Gas Fires a more suitable option for people with breathing problems.